Average Credit Card Processing Fees

 Let's assume that both businesses have the exact same rates, including a $0.18 transaction fee.
 Business A would pay $18 in transaction fees, while Business B would only pay $1.80.
 Business A pays 1,000% more!

-Businesses that have low average tickets sometimes opt to impose a minimum purchase amount on credit card transactions.
+Businesses that have low average tickets sometimes opt to impose a minimum for credit cards.
 Doing so helps to fend off credit card use on very low transactions.

 Here's how to account for average ticket size when determining average processing fees for your business.